 Makefilewill be explained in detail in the next part of the tutorial, Configuration Options.

 sentry-clicommands, follow the instructions described here to obtain the values for your

 The sentry-cli can be configured by providing these values either through environment variables or through a dedicated configuration file.
-For more information see Sentry CLI > Configuration and Authentication
+Learn more in Sentry CLI > Configuration and Authentication.

 Run the following command to install the required Python libraries, set up the Sentry Release, and run the Django server:Copied